kusakusakusa/tripla/README.md

   - `DELETE /user/followers/:follower_id`
 - Get all sleep logs of followers
   - check if current user follows the target user
-  - seep records over past week, ordered by the length of their sleep
+  - sleep records over past week, ordered by the length of their sleep, combine multiple sleep logs on the same day, determined by date of created_at
   - `GET /user/followers/:follower_id/sleep_logs`